preloader-bg

 In 1928, M R Arnott (OKG29) was the Company Sergeant Major.
 He was supported by the platoon commanders G L Kenway (OKG29) School House, N M Sky (OKG28) South House and S M FitzSimons (OKG28) North House.
 Inter-school Drill competitions against Barker College, Cranbrook School and Shore commenced in 1929 with Knox winning two competitions that were held in the first year.

-While the government abolished compulsory military training in 1929, with members of the Drill squad, the Knox Cadet Unit came to be that year, in association with the 18th Battalion.
-The Unit received special equipment and instruction from the Army.
-The Unit was allowed to wear distinctive uniforms, which consisted of a French grey patrol jacket and light blue trousers, that featured a black stripe down the side.
-Topped with a traditional Scottish Balmoral cap, the Unit wore their uniforms with pride.
+The government abolished compulsory military training in 1929 and in the same year the Knox Grammar School Cadet Unit, based around the Drill Squad was formed, receiving special equipment and instruction from the Army.
+The Unit was allowed to wear distinctive uniforms, which consisted of a French grey patrol jacket and light blue trousers, that featured a black stripe down the side, topped off with a traditional Scottish Balmoral cap.

 The inaugural Cadet Camp was held in 1931, with 41 Cadets from Knox and Cranbrook in attendance.
 The Drill Squad continued under the Cadet Unit, competing in the Kirby Shield Competition of which they won four times throughout the 1930s.
 From 1937, participation in the Cadets was compulsory for one year and the Unit enjoyed activities such as smallbore shooting at the School’s rifle range.